 The Denver Rock Island Railroad is a short line railroad founded in 1993 and is privately owned and operated.
 The DRIR consists of three seperate terminal switching yards: North Washington Park, Stockyards, and Airlawn.
-The railroad serves it's customers and interchanges rail cars from both the Union Pacific and Burlington Northern railroads 6 days a week.
-The DRIR has many transloading opportunities with space available.
+The railroad serves it's customers and interchanges rail cars from both the Union Pacific and Burlington Northern railroads 5 days per week.
+The DRIR has many transloading opportunities call for availability.

 (AAR Estimate based on U.S. DOT Data)

 Because a freight train can do the work of 280 or more trucks, railroads reduce highway gridlock.